HashEngineering/megacoin-wallet/README.md

-Welcome to _digitalcoin Wallet_, a standalone digitalcoin payment app for your Android device!
+Welcome to _Megacoin Wallet_, a standalone Megacoin payment app for your Android device!

 This project contains several sub-projects: